Sergey80/scala-samples/src/main/scala/json/playjson/readme.md

 2. Say filterable serialization "NO"
-3. Think, maybe you don't need to create case classes at all - just use JsonValue ( basically want to hae object for:
+3. Think, maybe you don't need to create case classes at all - just use JsonValue ( basically we want objects for:
       1. better ide support - to be able to access fields by dot (.)
       2. to be able to use equals and other methods without converting json to object all the time )